jacksho-vfx/onepiece/docs/perona_dashboard.md

 arrays, and `recommended_follow_up` text for each entry so operators can copy the next steps into tickets or chatops tooling.
-When no issues are found the payloads default to a success headline (for example “Frame times steady”) to confirm monitoring remains healthy. 【F:src/apps/perona/web/wrangler/scripts/telemetry.py†L191-L335】【F:src/apps/perona/web/wrangler/scripts/production.py†L193-L420】
+When no issues are found the payloads default to a success headline (for example “Frame times steady”) to confirm monitoring remains healthy.
+Pass `?notify=true` to `POST /wrangler/scripts/flag_render_volatility` to forward the headline and hotspot rollup to configured webhooks. 【F:src/apps/perona/web/wrangler/routes/wrangler.py†L1-L75】

 ### Launch the dummy demo dashboard